terrapower/armi/mat-props/README.rst

 mat-props
 #########

+TODO: This is no longer accurate.
+We are back to "armi.matProps"

 **mat-props** is a Python library for defining materials for use in scientific modeling.
 The mat-props library takes in YAML-formatted files that define various properties of materials, like density. mat-props produces custom Material objects from the YAML data.